vista-art/fragmentcolor/docs/api/core/pass/set_target.md

-# Pass::add_target(target)
+# Pass::set_target(target)

 Attach a per-pass color render target.
 When set, this pass renders into the provided texture instead of the final Target.

+A Pass has at most one color target — call `set_target` again to swap it.
 Use this to render intermediate results (e.g., a shadow map) that later passes can sample.

 ## Example